Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 2. Note also that the word(s) will remain selected after you play the macro to let you further process the selection.
 If this is not desired, remove the two slash marks from the front of the SelectOff command.

-[To copy this macro into your WordPerfect, see here.]
+To copy this macro code into your WordPerfect to produce a functioning macro, see here.

 OnCancel(EndItNow@)